 - Do not brown the garlic.
 When browned, garlic becomes bitter.
-Cook just until fragrant, stirring almost constantly.
+For the best flavor, cook just until fragrant, stirring almost constantly.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat in the microwave at reduced power.